Generalized gravitational fields and well-posedness of the Boussinesq systems on non-compact Riemannian Manifolds: Introduction

-In this paper, inspired from \cite{HuyXuan2021,HuyXuan22} we study the existence and uniqueness of periodic mild solutions for Boussinesq system \eqref{1BouEq}.
-We first represent system \eqref{1BouEq} under the matrix intergral equation (see equation \eqref{BouMatrixEq} below).
-Then, we prove the $L^p-L^q$-dispersive and smoothing estimates for the matrix semigroup asscociated with this equation (see Lemma \ref{dispersive}).
-Using these estimates we prove the existence of bounded mild solution for the linear equation corresponding Boussinesq system (see Theorem \ref{thm1}).
-After that, we extend the method in \cite[Theorem 3.3]{HuyXuan2021} to prove a Messera-type principle, which states that if the external forces $F$ and $f$ are periodic functions depend on time with the same periodicity $T$, then the linear equation has a unique periodic mild solution with periodicity $T$ (see Theorem \ref{PeriodicLinearCasse}).
-Next, we show the estimates for the bilinear operator associated with Boussinesq system, i.e., bilinear estimates in Lemma \ref{BilinearEstimate}.
-Combining these estimates with the existence for the linear equation and fixed point arguments we establish the existence of periodic mild solution for Boussinesq system in Theorem \ref{PeriodicThm}.
-Finally, we state and prove a uncondition uniqueness for large periodic mild solutions in Theorem \ref{Theo-uniq}, where our approche is done in the same way as in \cite{Fe2016}.
+We describle the strategy of this paper as follows: first, we represent system \eqref{BouE} under the matrix intergral equation (see equation \eqref{MatrixEq} below).
+Then, we use the estimates for the Stokes and scalar heat semigroups (obtained in \cite{Pi}) to prove the $L^p-L^q$-dispersive and smoothing estimates for the vectorial matrix semigroup asscociated with the corresponding linear system of Boussinesq system \eqref{BouEq} (see Lemma \ref{dispersive}).
+Using these estimates and the boundedness of gamma functions we prove the existence of bounded mild solution for the linear system (see Theorem \ref{thm1}).
+Note that, the non-commutation of the Kodaira-Hodge operator and the Stokes semigroup leads us to consider the existence on the phase spaces with time weights and gradient functions as well as in \cite{Pi,HuyXuan2022}.
+This is also an extension from the works on hyperbolic spaces in \cite{XuanTrung2022}.
+After that, we establish the estimates for the bilinear operator associated with Boussinesq system, i.e., bilinear estimates \eqref{Bilinear-2} and \eqref{Bilinear-p^}.
+Combining these estimates with the existence results of the linear system and fixed point arguments, we establish the existence of bounded mild solution for the Boussinesq system in Theorem \ref{PeriodicThm}.
+We use Gronwall's inequality and the boundedness of beta and gamma functions to prove the exponential stability of the Boussinesq system (see Theorem \ref{stability}).
+This paper together with \cite{XuanTrung2022, NgocXuan2024} are continuation of the study on fluid dynamic systems on non-compact Riemannian manifolds satisfying bounded geometric conditions in Assumption \ref{Ass}.

-This paper is organized as follows: Section \ref{S2} presents the real hyperbolic space, Ebin-Marsden's Laplace operator and the Boussinesq system, Section \ref{S3} gives the $L^p-L^q$-dispersive and smoothing estimates and the existence of periodic mild solution for linear equation, Section \ref{S4} relies on the bilinear estimates, the existence of periodic mild solution for Boussinesq system and the uncondition uniqueness.